Abdallah2358/ethoca/README.md

 1. Clone the repository
 2. Run `composer install`
 3. create a `.env` file from a copy of [.env.example](.env.example)
-4. fill the required fields
+4. fill the required fields including these custom one
    - ETHOCA_WSDL_URL
         > The url/path to  `EthocaAlerts.wsdl` either sandbox or production
    - ETHOCA_USERNAME